25Ericcheong/ruby-fundamentals/README.md

 ### Hashes

 - Basically a dictionary. `.fetch` will raise an error if you try to access a value without a key but if you try to access a value with pair of square brackets with a key that doesn't exist you will get a `nil`.
 Could set a default value as a second parameter with `.fetch` if key doesn't exist.
 - Strings can be used as strings but usually, `symbols` are used instead - `:key`.
 This is the case because it is more performant than strings in Ruby.
+The rocket syntax symbol is the cleaner way of creating hash key symbols.